frimin/redis-key-count/README.md

 A simple Pytion script for count all key bytes from redis.

-It can't give you accurate memory conditions, but can you can get some important information from the output.
+It can't give you accurate memory conditions, but you can get some important information from it.

 ## INSTALL